CosmosOSProjectArchive/AquaOS/README.md

 Text editor(work-in-progress)
 Basic OS commands

+## Newest feature: Aquapps!
+Aquapps or __very__ simple applications written in the ASCS coding language, a __very__ simplified version of C#.
+Read below to learn how to make an aquapp!

 ## How to try:
 To try out AquaOS:
 1. Download the iso file (inside the zip folder) and vmdk file above.